MU-Enigma/Hacktoberfest22/README.md

 Naming format- yourname_problemnumber.extension

-Create a new fork of this repo
+	1)Create a new fork of this repo
-Make and commit changes via git CLI to your forked repo Create your Pull Request mentioning which issue you solved.
+	2)Make and commit changes via git CLI to your forked repo 3)Create your Pull Request mentioning which issue you solved.
-Register for hacktoberfest here: https://hacktoberfest.digitalocean.com/
+	4)Register for hacktoberfest here: https://hacktoberfest.digitalocean.com/

 GLHF!